-277 AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
-22.1; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
+22.1; AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para.
+94; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 65, para.
+39.

-278 AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
+AComHPR, Guidelines for the Policing of Assemblies by Law Enforcement Officials in Africa, 4 March 2017, para.
 22.3.